GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion: Method

-Specifically, given a cloudy image $I$ and its corresponding SAR image $B$ as input, we first feed them into different branches to extract modality-specific features $\hat{F}^0_{opt}$ and $\hat{F}^0_{sar}$ with the shallow feature extraction (SFE) block, where $H_{SFE_{opt}}(\cdot)$ and $H_{SFE_{SAR}}(\cdot)$ denote the functions to extract the shallow features of the cloudy image and the SAR image, respectively.
-Then, we feed $\hat{F}^0_{opt}$ and $\hat{F}^0_{sar}$ into $D$ functions composited from the SGCI and SLFC block to obtain knowledgeable features with comprehensive information.
-More specifically, we obtain the intermediate features $\{\hat{F}^1_{opt}, \hat{F}^1_{sar}\}$, $\{\hat{F}^2_{opt}, \hat{F}^2_{sar}\}$, ..., $\{\hat{F}^D_{opt}, \hat{F}^D_{sar}\}$ as where $H_{SGCI}(\cdot)$ and $H_{SLFC}(\cdot)$ denote the functions of the SGCI block and the SLFC block, respectively.
+where $H_{SGCI}(\cdot)$ and $H_{SLFC}(\cdot)$ denote the functions of the SGCI block and the SLFC block, respectively.
 The purpose of the SGCI block is local feature extraction and cross-window feature interaction, where the SAR feature is used to guide the relationship among all local optical windows.
 Each SGCI block is followed by an SLFC block, which is designed to fuse the complementary information from the corresponding area in a SAR image into the optical feature of a cloudy area.
 More details about these two blocks will be given in Secs.~\ref{Sec-SGCI} and~\ref{Sec-SLFC}.
-Finally, we reconstruct the high-quality cloud-free image $I_{\mathcal{C}}$ by aggregating all the intermediate optical features, where $H_{IR}$ denotes the function of cloud-free image reconstruction, and $[\hat{F}^1_{opt}, \hat{F}^2_{opt}, ..., \hat{F}^D_{opt}]$ refers to the concatenation of the intermediate optical features.
+Finally, the high-quality cloud-free image $I_{\mathcal{C}}$ is reconstructed by aggregating all the intermediate optical features,